Tissue homeostasis from stemcells.

 The cellular microenvironment/niche

 One aspect of our research focuses on the mechanisms that regulate the formation and function of the cellular microenvironment.
 In Drosophila testes, the germ line stem cells are associated with cyst stem cells, and the differentiating germline cells are associated with cyst cells.
 We have implicated several signaling pathways, including signaling via epidermal growth factor and Ecdyson, in regulating these microenvironment cells and in their interaction with early stage germline.
-We are currently focusing on the role of the highly conserved Notch signaling pathway within the cyst cells.

-Figure legend: At the tip of the male Drosophila gonad, the germline stem Cells (blue) contact hub cells (red) and are enclosed in somatic cyst stem cells (yellow).
+Figure legend: At the tip of the male Drosophila gonad, the germline stem cells (blue) contact hub cells (red) and are enclosed in somatic cyst stem cells (yellow).
 Stem cells daughters that are displaced away from the hub (purple) become enclosed by two cyst stem cell daughters, the cyst cells (orange), and initiate differentiation.

 Germline stem cell activity

 Our research has recently expanded towards investigating the regulation of germline stem cell divisions.
 We have discovered that germline stem cells can respond to a demand for specialized cells.
 When males are repeatedly mated, they increase the division frequency of their germline stem cells.
 This response is dependent on G-protein signaling.

 Figure legend: Each germline stem cell division produces exactly 64 sperm cells.
 When males are challenged to produce more sperm, the germline stem cells increase their division frequency.